-7.2 Membership fees are payable in advance on or before the end of the financial year of the Association, namely 31 August of each year, with a grace period up and until the commencement of the next annual general meeting or branch meeting.
+7.2 Membership fees are payable in advance on or before the end of the financial year of the Association, namely 28 February of each year, with a grace period of 3(three) months after the start of the new financial year.

-7.3 A member who fails to renew his membership on or before the date of the branch and/or annual general meeting of a certain year, but before the commencement of the meeting, will cease to be a member of the Association and his name will be removed from the member register and will accordingly not have a voting right at the annual general meeting.
-Should such a person wish to become a member again, he will be obliged to re-apply on the prescribed application form, and provided that his arrear membership fees are paid within three months after the annual general meeting, such member will not have to pay commencement fees.
+7.3 A member who fails to renew his membership during or before the 3(three) month period after the start of the new financial year, will cease to be a member of the Association and his name will be removed from the member register and will accordingly not have a voting right at the annual general meeting.
+Should such a person wish to become a member again, he will be obliged to re-apply on the prescribed application form, and provided that his arrear membership fees are paid within three months after the 3(three) month cut off period, such member will not have to pay commencement fees.

 7.4 New members will pay the normal commencement fees, but annual membership fees will be paid, depending on the date of obtaining membership, on a pro rata basis and calculated quarterly.
 The commencement fee is a once-off payment on approval of membership.
 Commencement fees and annual fees are determined at the Annual General Meeting of the Association and can be reviewed from time to time by the Annual General Meeting.